mglodge/MANTA-Ray/README.md

 	pip install MANTA_Ray_optics

-Then import the functions into your python code:
+Then import the functions into your python code **(IMPORTANT: Note the use of underscores _ instead of hyphens -, as suggested by the python PEP 8 style guide for module names)**:

 	from MANTA_Ray_optics import MANTA_Ray